PanelAlpha Documentation

 To complete the required information, namely the Account ID and the Service Account Credentials, please follow the steps below.
 You will be guided step by step on how to generate these data.

-# Google Anlytics Account ID
+# Google Analytics Account ID

 1. Go to the Google Analytics (opens new window) website.